SheVille History and Ribbon Cutting for the New SheVille.org with Friends on the Asheville Trolly

 SheVille (that’s Asheville without the “A”) was begun in 1997 by Leigh Wilkerson as a small, local news, events and advertising vehicle solely for the lesbian community in Western North Carolina.
 In January 2005 the name SheVille was purchased and registered as a trademark by Va Boyle and Jean Cassidy.
 Their idea was to create an inclusive, online women’s magazine that would easily and affordably bring greater visibility for small, regional communities in the web marketplace.
 The first crew who helped SheVille.org come to life included Anne-Marie Dany, Kathryn Bradley, Kerry Daniel, Corrianne Billings and Jo Foster.

-Projections s of 2012 SheViille had “come of age”.
+As of 2012 SheViille had “come of age”.
 In responding to requests nationally for a SheVille presence in other states and regions, SheVille is assessing plans to be introduced to other regional markets, consequently the current SheVille will now be known as SheVille of Western North Carolina.
 Other SheVille communities will have their own regional identification, e.g. SheVille of Rehoboth Beach.
-Since 2012 SheVille’s monthly hits have averaged over one million/month with 4500 unique visitors each month.
+Since 2012 SheVille’s readership has grown substantially with information and questions coming in weekly.

-We’re working on plans currently to move SheVille into a Co-Op business structure.
+We’re working on plans currently to move SheVille into a Co-Op or Partnership business structure.
 Stay tuned …

 Jean and Va